here come the girls 1

-Most of these short films are not at all obscure - three of them I'd seen previously at various film festivals, and four have won awards of some kind from gay and lesbian festivals worldwide.
+Most of these short films are not obscure - three of them I'd seen previously at various film festivals, and four have won awards of some kind from gay and lesbian festivals worldwide.
 The collection features such high-powered lesbian names such as Roberta Munroe (who programmed the short film section of Sundance for five years) and Guinevere Turner.
-A close reading of the credits of each film shows many of these filmmakers thanking each other, so the lesbian filmmaking scene seems fairly close-knit, and lesbian organisation POWERUP funded one of Munroe's films here.
-So let's just say, this collection has street cred.
+A close reading of the credits of each film shows many of these filmmakers thanking each other, the lesbian filmmaking scene is fairly close-knit and this collection has street cred.

 As an overall collection the film has strengths and inexplicable weaknesses.
-For instance, the fims are generally well made, with nary a camera wobble to be seen, but I can't for the life of me figure out why the person collating this DVD would start with the weakest film first.
+For instance, the films are generally well made, with nary a camera wobble to be seen, but I can't for the life of me figure out why the person collating this DVD would start with one of the weakest films first.
 It starts off the collection in the worst possible way.
 Luckily it picks up (with one notable exception).
-So here's my breakdown of the Here Come the Girls 1 collection.
-I sincerely hope there's more like it on the cards.

 Yeah, this one really had no place being in this company, or on this DVD.
 What we have here is a one-trick wonder, and the one trick it has doesn't play very well.
 The camera sits as still as the characters and there's little in the way of story development.
 My overwhelming reaction at the end of the film wa a desire to slap the cheating wife for whining, and to slap the lesbian lover for listening.
 A very long 11 minutes.

 Private Life - Abbé Robinson - 3.5 Stars